viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 I think that is very confusing for a kid to understand

 your also inconssitent sometimes, like sometimes you seem like you really like me but other times,

+emotionally immature parents view children as a source of their self esteem

+my parents